 You can create a new user with the Department Administrator role, or add the role to existing users.
 To create a new user with this role, see Create a user.
 To add this role to an existing user:

 - Select a user from the list and then press

 - Select the

-To assign the Access rule to the department:
+To assign the Department Administrator user to the correct department: